Palomino Gelding | DOB: 2000 | Arrival: 2/01 | 14:3 hands

 In 2001, the Ranch rescued what is, to date, the most rare horse in its history.
 The owner of an eight-month old Arabian stud colt called and asked for our help.
 The young colt kept escaping his dilapidated pens and had been seriously injured in the process.
 First aid attempts were complicated by the fact that a human being had never touched the young horse.
 Creative trailering methods were necessary to move him to the Ranch.
 This environment allowed us the opportunity to safely begin his gentling and vetting process.

 Currently, three hallmarks set this beautiful horse apart.

-Halo came to Crystal Peaks as one of the wildest horses to ever set foot on the ranch.
-Today, he stands as one of the "foundation stones" in our children’s riding program.
+Halo came to Crystal Peaks as one of the wildest horses to ever set foot on the Ranch.
+Today, he stands as one of the foundation horses in our children’s riding program.
 Because of consistent loving care, Halo has transformed from a "wild-child" into a compassionate and selfless friend.

 Fun fact: Halo often acts more like a dog than a horse.
-He is the best horse in the history of the ranch for playing "Catch me if you can!"
+Kids know he is the best horse for playing "Catch me if you can!"

 “Halo… he really does belong on top of an angel’s head.” - Lizzy, age 9

 “Halo is my best friend.
 Our two broken hearts make a whole heart.” - Sarah, age 11